-In the usual scenario, it is expected that at least one of the instructors of the first two research projects (by the end of Summer I (July) for PhD students and by the end of Semester III for Integrated PhD students) will have chosen option (a).
+In the usual scenario, it is expected that at least one of the instructors of the first two research projects (by the end of Summer I for PhD students and by the end of Semester III for Integrated PhD students) will have chosen option (a).
 If this is not the case, the graduate cell will try and assist the student in finding a supervisor.

-Note that it is possible for the student to choose option (b) or (c) on the first two research projects and continue exploring other options if he/she is not completely satisfied.
+Note that it is possible for the student to choose option (b) or (c) on the first two research projects and continue exploring other options if they are not completely satisfied.

-On the other hand, if the student has chosen option (a) on either of these projects, then the student is not encouraged to change her choice (except in special circumstances) since the advisor may have made plans assuming that the student is about to join her group.
+On the other hand, if the student has chosen option (a) on either of these projects, then the student is not encouraged to change their choice (except in special circumstances) since the advisor may have made plans assuming that the student is about to join his/her group.
 So please think carefully before making your choice.

 e.
-Exit with MSc or MPhil
+Exit options